10.01.2024 Tax Incidence#

 Tax Side does not matter#

-Exampel from before, but other sideimg
+Exampel from before, but other side

 Gross Price: market price